Skip to content

 Module bw1

-' Read a text file and store its contents in a
+' read a text file (text) and store its contents in a

 ' binary file

-' the text file contains lines in the form name : age
+' the text file has lines of the form name: age

-' which we will store in a structure string, int
+' which will be stored in a string structure, int

 Sub Main(ByVal arguments() As String)